For

 Maintenance schedules

-Define an interval — every 5,000 km, every 12 months — and the app tracks how overdue you are.
-The dashboard shows what's due this week and what's already past.
+Set an interval (for example every 5,000 km or every 12 months), and the app keeps track of how overdue you are.
+The dashboard shows what is due this week and what is already past.

 02